The language of change

 A variable is itself a continuant in philosophical terms, and so it too could be regarded as an object: an object of a particularly simple kind, with only one property, namely its value.
 But that is rather trivial.
-A computer programmer, for example, would not think of abusing the full power (and incurring the overheads) of object‐oriented programming merely to deal with a variable, which, to the programmer, is altogether a more elementary kind of thing than an object is.
-Likewise a property of an object is a continuant and could be trivially be regarded as an object in its own right.
+A computer programmer, for example, would not think of abusing the full power (and incurring the overheads) of object‐oriented programming merely to deal with a variable, which, to the programmer, is an altogether more elementary kind of thing than an object is.
+Likewise a property of an object is a continuant and could trivially be regarded as an object in its own right.

 Properties that represent objects